santhoshkumarhirekerur/AnzTest/README.md

 ![GitHub Logo](/images/k8s_exe.JPG)

-**Note: namespace and version has to be replaced with right version number.
-In real tile helm chat is used to be stored these for deployment**
+**Note: Values like namespace and version values in 'anztest-kubernetes.yml' has to be replaced with right version number before deployment.
+In real application helm chat is used to be stored these values for dynamic deployment**

 PRODJECT DETAILS
 ------------